Polyratings/polyratings/docs/deployment.md

 As far as I am aware, there is no easy programmatic/automatic way to create a Cloudflare Pages project, so you'll need to follow the steps below to automatically build and deploy the site from source.

 ### Configuration (When Modifying the Backend Package)
 Before we can begin deploying the frontend, we'll need to modify the URLs that it points to.
-From the root of the Frontend package in `src/App.config.ts`, you'll need to modify the `remoteUrl` of the various `AppConfigurations` to match the base routes you created in [[#URLS Endpoints]]: `https://api-ENV.DOMAIN.COM`
+From the root of the Frontend package in `src/App.config.ts`, you'll need to modify the `remoteUrl` of the various `AppConfigurations` to match the base routes you created in [URLS and Endpoints](#urls-and-endpoints): `https://api-ENV.DOMAIN.COM`

 ## Deploying
 Navigate to the "Pages" tab from the dashboard to begin and select "Create a Project."
 You can select "Connect GitHub" and follow the setup process to link your new repository with Cloudflare.
 You'll be redirected back to Cloudflare and confirm the repository you'll be using for Cloudflare Pages by selecting "Begin setup".